george-ka/lightSwitcher/README.md

 # lightSwitcher
 This project helps to contol home lights.

-It contains tree major parts:
+It consists of tree major parts:
-1. Physical circuit containing relays
+1. Physical circuit board with relays
 2. Arduino Mega board which controls the relays
 3. Raspberry PI with a server to contol Arduino